LeVSon1507/dbdiagram-oss/README.md

 # Schema Studio

-Schema Studio is a private, local-first database diagram editor inspired by dbdiagram.io.
-The application has been rewritten from Vue/Quasar to Next.js, React, and strict TypeScript.
+Schema Studio is a private, local-first database diagram editor.
+The application has been rewritten using React, and strict TypeScript.

 All diagrams and version snapshots are stored in IndexedDB in the browser.